Close Menu

 Earthquakes

 Tenerife is located in a seismically active region, and earthquakes are a common occurrence.
 However, the island is well-prepared for earthquakes, with strict building codes and regular drills to ensure public safety.
 While earthquakes can be frightening, they are relatively rare and usually cause minimal damage.
-(See Also: Is It Safe To Visit India As A Woman?
-Solo Travel Tips)
+(See Also: Is Derry Safe to Visit?
+A Tourist’s Guide)

 Volcanic Activity